sidk99/TSP-RL-/README.md

 in which we find the Eulerian walk L
 - Transform the Eulerian walk L into the Hamiltonian circuit H in the complete graph

+The implementation had been done to output maps with the start coordinate in the first column, end coordinate in second, distance in third , and total distance in fourth.
+Such a representation has been made to most easily integrate with a CNN.